Compression of enumerations and gain: Gainless compression of enumerations

 {\em Informal construction}.
 A straightforward definition of $D$ would be to look for stages where a 8-loaded tail-block appears at some row $r$, and eliminate them by enumerating $r$ in $D$.
-Since $r$ may already be in $D$, we may need to choose a smaller number, and choosing the largest $i<r$ currently outside $D$ is a way to do this, as in the proof of Lemma \ref{byJr2lJq7I}.
-However this greedy strategy introduces gain in $D$, hence interfering with condition \eqref{zZJrgEfj2g}: enumeration of small numbers in $D$ may be induced by enumeration of much larger numbers in $A$.

-The solution is to occasionally make smaller enumerations than necessary, hence pre-emptying the formation of certain future heavily loaded tail-blocks.
+However, in certain cases this greedy strategy enumerates into $D$ almost every number enumerated into $A$.
+The solution is to occasionally make smaller enumerations than necessary, hence emptying the formation of certain future heavily loaded tail-blocks in advance.